RockNRui/Display-Item-Entity-System/README.md

 Credits:

-RockNRed: Creation.
+RockNRed: Creator.

-Asometric/RenderXR: Making item frame loot popular.
+Asometric/RenderXR: Popularizing item frame loot.

 # Purpose

 This datapack dynamically despawns and spawns D.i.e.s.-specific item frames depending on player proximity.

 The reason for this is that lots of loaded item frames can cause FPS/TPS issues, so this pack is a counter-measure for that by turning them into much less resource intensive marker entities.
 These entities are not rendered client-side, bolstering FPS.

 Aditionally, this pack will hide the names of items in D.i.e.s. item frames until they are taken out.

 Lastly, when a player takes an item from a D.i.e.s. item frame, the item frame is removed.

 # Installation & Note